-Elevated Building - a non-basement building that is:

-- a. built, in the case of a building in Zones A or AE, so that the top of the elevated floor, or in the case of a building in Zone VE, to have the bottom of the lowest horizontal structural member of the elevated floor, elevated above the ground level by means of pilings, columns, posts, or piers; and, - b. adequately anchored to not impair the structural integrity of the building during a flood of up to one foot above the magnitude of the base flood.
+- A. A non-basement building that is: - (1) Built, in the case of a building in Zone A1-30, or AH, A, AO or AH, to have so that the top of the elevated floor or, in the case of a building in Zone V1-30 or VE or Coastal AE Zone, to have the bottom of the lowest horizontal structural member of the elevated floor, elevated above the ground level by means of pilings, columns, posts, or piers or stilts; and

-In the case of Zones A or AE, Elevated Building also includes a building elevated by means of fill or solid foundation perimeter walls with hydraulic openings sufficient to facilitate the unimpeded movement of flood waters, as required in Article VI.N.
-In the case of Zone VE, Elevated Building also includes a building otherwise meeting the definition of elevated building, even though the lower area is enclosed by means of breakaway walls, if the breakaway walls meet the standards of Article VI.R.3.b.(3).
+- (2) Adequately anchored so as not to not impair the structural integrity of the building during a flood of up to one foot above the magnitude of the base flood. - B. In the case of Zones A1 30, or AE, A, AO or AH, "elevated building" also includes a building elevated by means of fill or solid foundation perimeter walls with hydraulic openings sufficient to facilitate the unimpeded movement of floodwaters, as required by § 106-6N.
+In the case of Zone V1 30 or VE and Coastal AE Zone, "elevated building" also includes a building otherwise meeting the definition of elevated building, even though the lower area is enclosed by means of breakaway walls, if the breakaway walls meet the standards of § 106-6P(2)(b)[3]-R(3)(b)[3].